xyliatgithub/IntroInfoSec-2025/lab2/README.md

 In this lab, each student team will complete several tasks in _Packet Sniffing and Spoofing_ and _TCP/IP Attack_ lab modules using SEED Lab Ubuntu 16.04 VM.

 ## Recommended background
-Basic knowledge of computer networking is remcommended.
-To get the most out of this lab, you might wish to work with someone who has experience in computer networking (ex.
-TCP/IP, socket programming) and/or spend some time learning about it.
+Basic knowledge of computer networking is recommended.
+To get the most out of this lab, you might wish to work with someone who has experience in computer networking (e.g., TCP/IP, socket programming) and/or spend some time learning about it.

 ## Environment Setup